BrookJeynes/zfe/README.md

 d                  :Create directory.
 Will enter input mode.
 %                  :Create file.
 Will enter input mode.
 /                  :Fuzzy search directory.
 Will enter input mode.
-:                  :Allows for zfe commands to be entered.
+:                  :Allows for Jido commands to be entered.
 Please refer to the
                     "Command mode" section for available commands.
 Will enter input mode.